sagemathinc/cocalc/README.md

 ## Install CoCalc on your server or computer

-You can easily use CoCalc on your own computer for free by [**running a Docker image**](https://github.com/sagemathinc/cocalc-docker).
+You can obtain a packaged version of CoCalc for your own on-premises infrastructure: [**CoCalc Cloud**](https://doc-cloud.cocalc.com/).
+It runs on Kubernetes and inherits the security and scalability of the SaaS platform.

 ## History